DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 maybe use continue

 maybe i need to alter the remove event. or at least check on that/ or add it

+turn = selectButton[0].getAttribute("data-icon");

 turn is returning the entire button, not the value O or X

+need to understand why the first click doesnt work, then, onto the algorithm

+colored the boxes brown

+find childish font

+11/6 having a test before the event listener shows its being triggered 9 times. box[k] does the same

+11/7 event bubbling

+11/9 there being two event listeners is a problem. get rid of the inner one.

+if i click the third box, j is 2 but (Array point of)k is 0. why are thy different?